 One demonstrator’s sign prophetically said, “Nominate Bernie or lose in November!”
 Too bad no one took that sign seriously.
 Anyway, a turning point came in my case after I tried to buy a frame in June for my movie poster “The Mark Of Zorro”.
 The frame (with glass) was as big as I was and just as heavy; I had to carry it 6 blocks!
 Not long after that I had a funeral to go to–I’m surprised it wasn’t mine!
 That was July 31st.
 We had to park 2 blocks away and I could hardly walk, the pain was really bad, I was holding on to Shana the whole way.

 I can’t remember when the “dam broke”, as they say; but, I do know that I had come back from the post office, was standing in the living room, and innocently decided to straighten a picture on the wall.
-(No snide remarks about me being an Arsenicum, OK?)
-I bent my knee too far forward!
-I should say, rather, that I leaned too far forward; if anything, I bent my knee backwards!
+There were floor pillows blocking my way, so I bent my knee too far forward!
+I should say, rather, that I leaned too far forward; if anything, I bent my knee “backwards”!
 I think I heard a “crack”!
 And that was it, I was finished, finito, the end; I could no longer walk!

 I sat down on the sofa.
 All of a sudden I could do nothing with my leg!
 Walking?
 Forget about it!
 Raising my leg?
 Couldn’t do it.
 I was thinking I might need crutches or a walker.
 To lift my leg, I had to pull it up with both hands.
 To “walk”, I had to hold onto furniture.
 I tried Arnica, Bryonia, Symphytum, Ruta…nothing.
 The next day I had to go to the health food store to buy milk.
 I had to send Shana in, I couldn’t get out of the car.
 The only good news was that it was my left knee, not my right, or you’d have to add “can’t drive” to the list of things I couldn’t do!